 Is this topic for you?

-This topic covers depression in children and teens.
+What is depression in children and teens?

 Experts used to think that only adults could get depression.
 Now we know that even a young child can have depression that needs treatment to improve.
 As many as 2 out of 100 young children and 8 out of 100 teens have serious depression.1

 Still, many children don't get the treatment they need.
 This is partly because it can be hard to tell the difference between depression and normal moodiness.
 Also, depression may not look the same in a child as in an adult.

 What are the symptoms?

 A child may be depressed if he or she:

 - Does not take pleasure in things he or she used to enjoy.